nmccready/angular-simple-logger/README.md

 Optionally (default is off) decorate $log to utilize log levels globally within the app.

-Note this logger's currentLevel is info!
+Note this logger's currentLevel is log!
+Where the order is log, info, debug, warn, error.

 ```js
 angular.module('someApp', ['nemLogging']))